 References for further supporting scientific literature consulted during the identification of this site can be found in the annexes of our advice.
 Please be aware that although these sources contain information in relation to this MPA, they do not necessarily represent the views of JNCC.

-Updated formal conservation advice is now available for this MPA.
+Updated formal conservation advice for this MPA was produced in January 2021.
 Further information on the approach used to develop this advice is available on our 'Conserving MPAs' webpage along with a Glossary of Terms used in JNCC conservation advice and a short video explaining how to use the conservation advice packages.

 You must refer to this advice if you:

 - undertake an MCZ assessment for a plan or project that could impact the site;

 - respond to specific measures to further the conservation objectives for the site; and

 - consider the need to put new or additional management measures in place.